Matheia Curriculum

 Language Arts: Inspiring Students to be Authors

 In the Writing Program at Matheia School, students quickly learn to view themselves as writers and creators.
-Through a series of imaginative units, students learn to write in the genres of letter writing, poetry, short essays, and creative stories of their own imagination.
-Our students are encouraged to share their finished works with each other, before bringing them home to share with family.
+Students build self-efficacy through a series of dynamic units. they create imaginative poetry, develop well-supported essays, and create stories of their own imagination.
+Our students finish their work excited to present it to their peers, before bringing it home to share with family.

 A balanced approach to language arts ensures that students express themselves creatively, while learning the necessary tools of grammar and spelling.
 As students progress through each grade, they gain the appropriate skills to be independent writers.

-Our youngest students begin their process by gaining experience with writing by learning to use both upper-case and lower-case letters.
+Our youngest students (K-1st) begin their journey as writers by gaining experience with writing in both upper-case and lower-case letters.
 They quickly gain confidence in their abilities, which grows into a genuine desire to write, write, and write some more!
-As students learn to pair phonetic sounds with the letters of the alphabet, the next step is to dictate creative stories, letters, and other written creations.
+As students learn to pair phonetic sounds with the letters of the alphabet, the next step is to dictate creative stories, descriptions of their own illustrations, and memorable experiences from their lives.

 Science: Preparing for Discovery